jeffpar/pcjs/software/pcx86/sw/misc/pcsig/1000-1999/DISK1583/index.md

 ### Directory of PC-SIG Library Disk #1583

-     Volume in drive A is DISK1583
+     Volume in drive A has no label
      Directory of A:\

     ACCMENU  EXE    114319   3-10-89   9:23a